nickromaninsky/Cube/README.md

     Open the finder.
     Find the "Cube" folder in your recent files.
     Click and drag it into the terminal, then open the terminal and click enter.

-    Type in "python3 cubeSolver.py" to your terminal.
+    Type in "python cubeSolver.py" to your terminal, then click enter.
+    If this does not work, type "python3 cubeSolver.py", then click enter.

 Have fun!